-This component is dedicated to providing a quick overview of textual information regarding patients.
-For a selected patient group, a word cloud is constructed from the patient groupbased attributes stored within the patient hierarchy, see Figure 4(d).
+The word cloud visualization is dedicated to providing a quick overview of textual information regarding patients.
+For a selected patient group, a word cloud is constructed from the patient group-based attributes stored within the patient hierarchy, see Figure 4(d).
 Here, to obtain more intuitive overviews, the numerical attributes are converted into ranges.
 This visualization displays high-frequency words using bigger fonts and brighter colors, and others in faded and smaller fonts.
+As the name suggests, textual visualization presents textual details of patients in their native domain (i.e., as text), see Figure 4(e).
+For a selected patient group, this component displays its attributes such as hospital admission ID, patient ID, care unit and age.